BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 This one is a bit harder than the first two rival fights!
 Watch out for his Budew, who likes to heal, and his Sandile who can rip through your team of six thanks to Moxie if you're not careful.
 His Rowlet also may juggernaut with a couple of Ominous Wind boosts, so be cautious of those as well.
 The Delibird we got earlier can shine in this battle (and arguably only this battle...)!

-Around this time, your Zigzagoon/Bidoof will be able to learn Headbutt, so there are a few Pokémon you can now obtain.
+Around this time, your Zigzagoon/Bidoof will be able to learn Headbutt, so there are a few Pokemon you can now obtain.
 First, head to the garden:

 !enc(37, ["Headbutt"])